Comments are text fragments that are included in the source code of a program but do not execute or affect the functioning of the program itself.

 Their main purpose is to provide explanations, clarifications, or annotations about the written code, facilitating understanding for both the original programmer and other developers who may read or modify the code in the future.

-Comments are ignored by the compiler or interpreter, so they have no effect on the program’s execution.
+Comments are ignored by the compiler or interpreter, so they have no effect on the execution of the program.

-Almost all languages incorporate the possibility of adding comments to the code.
+Almost all programming languages incorporate the ability to add comments to the code.
 They are a tool that allows developers to communicate with other programmers and leave explanatory notes within the source code.

 There are two main types of comments in programming: single-line comments and block comments.